azuline/rose/README.md

 1. A file manager, such as [nnn](https://github.com/jarun/nnn), [mc](https://midnight-commander.org/), and [ranger](https://github.com/ranger/ranger).
 2. A media player, such as [mpv](https://mpv.io/).

+You also need not use the complete feature set of Rosé.
+Everything will continue to work if you only use the virtual filesystem and ignore the metatdata tooling, and vice versa.

 # Learn More